 Google announced that the Penguin algorithm would be shifting to being updated “continuously.”
 A Google representative stated that “the idea is to keep optimizing as we go now.”
 This is moving away from Penguin previously being updated every so often with major updates.
 The exact time frame is not clear, considering it is now an ongoing update.

 Google Update – Google Pirate 2.0Update – October 24, 2014

 The Google Pirate Update was focused on websites that are providing stolen content online.
-In particular, large website that offer free torrent downloads were hit very hard.
-A torrent is file that contains metadata about files and folders to be distributed, which means it is basically stolen information.
+In particular, large websites that offer free torrent downloads were hit very hard.
+A torrent is a file that contains metadata about files and folders to be distributed, which means it is basically stolen information.

 Google Update – Google Penguin 3 Update – October 17, 2014

 For the first time in over a year, Google has officially confirmed the latest Penguin update– Penguin 3.0.
 This update targets link spam primarily.
 There were major winners and losers.
 This thread is still being updated.

 Google Update – Google Panda 4.1 Update – September 24, 2014

 This was an update to the Google Panda algorithm, which looks at thin content.
 In this update, we saw that lyric websites, gaming websites and some medical websites were hit hard.
 Also, sites that published a large number of short posts saw a big drop in traffic.
 This update actually added additional ranking factors to the Panda algorithm, it was not just a refresh.
 Google did not report on what these were.